 WHAT IS SEND?
 SEND stands for Special Educational Needs and Disabilities and a child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
-Here at Boldon School, our vision for children with special educational needs and disabilities is the same as for all children and young people - that they achieve well and lead happy and fulfilled lives.
-With the focus on inclusion, students with SEND are integrated into the mainstream school and supported through the Learning Support Faculty.
-THE LEARNING SUPPORT FACULTY All staff at Boldon School endeavour to provide a safe and fully equipped learning environment that caters to the needs of every student as an individual.
+At Boldon School, our vision for children with special educational needs and disabilities is the same as for all children and young people - that they achieve well and lead happy and fulfilled lives.
+With the focus on inclusion, students with SEND are integrated into the mainstream school and supported through the Learning Support Team.
+THE LEARNING SUPPORT TEAM All staff at Boldon School endeavour to provide a safe and fully equipped learning environment that caters to the needs of every student as an individual.
 We adopt a 'whole school approach' to special educational needs where all staff work together to ensure inclusion and equal opportunities for all students and demonstrate a strong commitment to ensuring that students with SEND can fulfil their potential and achieve optimal educational outcomes.
-Our Learning Support Faculty is focused on providing for those whose academic, physical, social or emotional development is hindering their progress and achievement to have appropriate support so that they can become individual, independent learners and fulfil their potential through high attainment and achievement.
-WHO WE ARE Head Teacher - Mr I Noble SENDCo - Miss N Korn Assistant SENDCo / Nurture Teacher - Mrs J Walker SEND Governor - Mr J Rumney Mrs C Fitzgerald - Nurture Teacher Miss A Patterson - HLTA Mrs L Carey - HLTA (0.6) Mrs M Leonard - HLTA Mrs J Johnson - LSA (NVQ Level 3) (0.6)
+Our Learning Support Team is focused on providing for those whose academic, physical, social or emotional development is hindering their progress and achievement to have appropriate support so that they can become individual, independent learners and fulfil their potential through high attainment and achievement.
+WHO WE ARE Head Teacher - Mr J Peel SENDCo - Miss N Korn Assistant SENDCo / Nurture Teacher - Mrs J Walker SEND Governor - Miss K O'Brien Mrs C Fitzgerald - Nurture Teacher Miss A Patterson - HLTA Mrs L Carey - HLTA (0.6) Mrs M Leonard - HLTA Mrs J Johnson - LSA (NVQ Level 3) (0.6)

 Mrs M Bravey - LSA (NVQ Level 3)

+Miss M Gaudie - Apprentice LSA

 Mrs S Gordon - LSA

 Mrs J Gray - LSA (0.6)

+Miss B Hellens - LSA

+Mrs J Johnson - LSA (0.6)

 Mrs E Johnston - LSA

 Mrs V Korn - LSA (0.4)

-Mrs C Lockey - LSA (0.6)

 Mrs I Marshall - LSA

-Mrs N Ritchie - LSA
+Miss K Roberts - LSA

-WHAT WE CAN OFFER Boldon is an inclusive school and this is reflected in the number of SEND students we have, with a wide range of needs requiring extensive provision categorised in the following way:
+WHAT WE CAN OFFER Boldon is an inclusive school and this is reflected in the number of SEND students we have, with a

+wide range of needs requiring extensive provision categorised in the following way:

 SPECIAL EDUCATIONAL NEEDS AT

 BOLDON SCHOOL Communication and Interaction

 Learning difficulties or disabilities including speech, language and communication needs and also

-those with Autistic Spectrum Disorder (ASD).
+those with Autistic Spectrum Condition (ASC).

 Cognition and Learning

-Learning difficulties or disabilities including moderate learning difficulties (MLD) and specific learning needs (SPLD) such as dyslexia, dyscalculia and dyspraxia.
+Learning difficulties or disabilities including moderate learning difficulties (MLD) and specific

+learning needs (SPLD) such as dyslexia, dyscalculia and dyspraxia.

-Social, Emotional and Mental Health Issues Learning difficulties or disabilities including social and emotional difficulties and attention deficit hyperactivity disorder (ADHD).
+Social, Emotional and Mental Health Issues Learning difficulties or disabilities including social and

+emotional difficulties and attention deficit hyperactivity disorder (ADHD).

 Sensory and/or Physical Needs

 Learning difficulties or disabilities including hearing or visual impairments, cerebral palsy and other physical disabilities.

-PROVISIONS MADE (internal and Continued monitoring and support through the SEND Faculty and the Senior Learning
+PROVISIONS MADE (internal and Continued monitoring and support through the Learning Support Team, the Pastoral Team

-external): Mentor
+external): and Faculty Leaders